Water you waiting for? This is one habit you need to get on right away!

 1. Eat more water-rich foods and meals

 Getting more water through meals is an easy win.
-Having more soups is one option, another is eating more high water content foods.
+Having more soups is one option, another is eating more water-rich foods.
 These foods BTW, contain at least 90 percent water per volume:

 How to make eating more water-rich foods a habit

 - It goes without saying, eat foods you love… or at least like.
 You won’t stick with the habit unless you love something about it.

 - Get creative and have fun coming up with new meal ideas.

 - Start small.
 Don’t buy too much produce at once.
 I suggest buying no more than 3 days (or 3 meals) worth of produce at a time.
 It will be discouraging if you see your purchases rot before you have a chance to eat them up.
 Plus, the fresher your fruits and veggies are, the better they are for you.

 Slices of lemon, lime, oranges, raspberries, and other fruit will flavor your water and make it go down easier…and look so pretty in glass containers.
 Another way to flavor your water is to dilute juices like fresh squeezed OJ or kombucha with 8-parts water to one part juice.

 Teas, coconut water, smoothies, fresh-squeezed juices, almond milk, lemonade, and sparkling water are all great alternatives to plain water.
 Btw, if you drink a lot of sodas thinking they count toward your water requirement, think again.
 In fact, sodas can lead to dehydration.
 According to Elson Haas, MD, an integrated-medicine physician in San Rafael, Calif., sodas and sweetened drinks trigger chemical reactions that demand significant amounts of fluid to properly process and filter, and can actually dehydrate the body.

 1. Link it to another task